hygraph/gatsby-source-graphcms/gatsby-source-graphcms/README.md

 - `fragmentsPath` _String_ (default value: `graphcms-fragments`)

-  > If using multiple instances of the source plugin, you **must** provide a value here to prevent type conflicts.
+  > If using multiple instances of the source plugin, you **must** provide a value here to prevent type and/or fragment conflicts.

   - The local project path where generated query fragments are saved.
 This is relative to your current working directory.